Nurse Practitioner (NP)

 Premise delivers value by simplifying complexity and breaking down barriers to give diverse member populations access to convenient, integrated, high-quality care.
 We offer more than 30 products, delivering the breadth and depth of care required to serve organizations' total populations.
 The result is healthcare that meets the needs of members and their families, helping them live healthier while lowering costs for organizations.

 Premise offers a wide range of dynamic, purpose-driven career opportunities.
-We are currently looking for a FT Nurse Practitioner (NP) to join our team in Jersey City, NJ.
+We are currently looking for a Part Time Family Nurse Practitioner (20 hours per week) to join our team in Oakland, CA.

 About the role: